 Opportunities to improve water quality during abandoned mine-tunnel reclamation

 Draining mine tunnels contribute metals and acidity to streams throughout the western United States.
 One remediation strategy that is increasing in usage is the emplacement of hydraulic bulkheads to impound water within the subsurface.
-Potential secondary effects of bulkhead usage are difficult to quantify however because of the inherent complexity of most mountain hydrologic systems.
+Potential secondary effects of bulkhead usage are difficult to quantify however because of the inherent complexity of many mountain hydrologic systems.

-In cooperation with the U.S. Environmental Protection Agency (EPA), the U.S. Geological Survey (USGS) is working to investigate processes controlling groundwater flow and acid mine drainage (AMD) geochemistry in several locations with hydraulic bulkheading.
+In cooperation with the U.S. Environmental Protection Agency (EPA), the U.S. Geological Survey (USGS) is working to investigate processes controlling groundwater flow and acid mine drainage (AMD) geochemistry in several locations across the western United States with hydraulic bulkheading.
 This research assists in understanding the potential efficacy of the bulkhead remediation strategy at other locations within the western United States.

 Results